Applying for a grant

 After you lodge the application, court staff examine the documents and, if everything is in order, issue the grant.

-The grant can then be collected.
-If you have filed your documents by post, you must provide a stamped, self-addressed A4-sized envelope, and the grant will be posted back to you.
-To ensure speedy delivery, you should provide an Express Post envelope.
+The grant can then be collected, or the grant can be posted back to you.
+If you have filed your documents by post, you must provide a stamped, self-addressed A4-sized envelope, if the grant is to be posted back to you.
+Note: The grant cannot be folded to fit a regular envelope.

-Once you file the application in the court, the grant should be ready in approximately four weeks.
-If there are any problems and you’re issued a notice of requisition, court staff will contact you by email or letter (if you don’t have an email address).
+Once you file the application in the court, the grant should be ready in approximately three weeks.
+If there are any problems and you’re issued a notice of requisition, court staff will contact you, preferably by email or letter (if you don’t have an email address).

 - advertising fees